milistu/DevOpsWithDocker/part_1/exercise_08/README.md

 In this exercise create a Dockerfile and use FROM and CMD to create a brand new image that automatically runs `server`.

-The Docker documentation [CMD](https://docs.docker.com/engine/reference/builder/#cmd) says a bit indirectly that if a image has ENTRYPOINT defined, CMD is used to define it the default arguments.
+The Docker documentation [CMD](https://docs.docker.com/engine/reference/builder/#cmd) says a bit indirectly that if an image has ENTRYPOINT defined, CMD is used to define it the default arguments.

 Tag the new image as "web-server"